Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Besides, when travelling in a campervan, you’ve got your stuff right by your side, the vans are fully equipped and you are completely flexible without having to look for a hotel to spend the night.
 Campsites can be easily found online.
 If you’re travelling on a tight budget, calculating your expenses will be easier simply because you pay the rent for the vehicle via credit card upfront and additional expenses will only be the fuel and the highway tolls.

 If you happen not to travel in a campervan, maybe the accommodation alternatives I give during the article will come in handy for you.
+Here’s a day-by-day itinerary of how you make the most of your trip to Portugal.

-Day 1 – Getting To Porto & Getting Organised
+Day 1: Getting To Porto & Getting Organised

 Even though flying to Lisbon and Faro is also a good option to begin your journey, I decided to start in Porto.
 There are many cheap flights from everywhere around Europe.

-In Porto I picked up my beautiful and comfortable home for this two-week road trip – named ‘Sunshine’ of The Getaway Van.
+In Porto, I picked up my beautiful and comfortable home for this two-week road trip – named ‘Sunshine’ of The Getaway Van.

-Arriving in an unfamiliar country and setting, the first thing to do is getting accustomed.
-For me, that meant getting to know the inside of the van, setting up my portable wifi router and browsing through the maps and travel tips that were displayed inside the door of the van.
+Arriving in an unfamiliar country and setting, the first thing to do is get accustomed.
+For me, that meant getting to know the inside of the van, setting up my portable Wi-Fi router and browsing through the maps and travel tips that were displayed inside the door of the van.
 You can get this kind of information anywhere though.
 So, go and park your vehicle at the Parque da Alfândega.
 The parking space here is fairly cheap and it’s close enough to walk to the city center, find yourself a nice café and if you haven’t done it yet, get organised for the following days.

 Then, in the late afternoon, find yourselves a spot along one of the beaches of Canidelo which is not exactly Porto, but belongs to Vila Nova de Gaia, the city on the other side of the Douro River.
-An amazing view towards the Atlantic Ocean, great food, relaxing music, a glass of wine and a good talk with your travel buddy will set you in the right mood for your trip.
+An amazing view of the Atlantic Ocean, great food, relaxing music, a glass of wine and a good talk with your travel buddy will set you in the right mood for your trip.

-Another Unique Thing to Explore Near Porto
+Unique Things to Explore Near Porto

 If you hop in your vehicle and drive South from Canidelo, after about 17 minutes you will reach the Capela do Senhor da Pedra.
 This beautifully renovated, extraordinary chapel happens to sit right at the beach and will enchant you big time with its magical interior and the amazing view towards the ocean.

-Camping In Porto
+Camping in Porto

 When darkness sets in, you might want to take your car along the Douro River and be amazed by the city lights, the bridges and the stars.
-When you’ve had your fill of the view, Camping Orbitur Canidelo is a good campsite to stay the night, the staff is friendly and the showers hot.
+When you’ve had your fill of the view, Camping Orbitur Canidelo is a good campsite to stay the night, the staff is friendly and the showers are hot.

-Alternative Accommodation In Porto
+Hotel Accommodation In Porto

-The Vincci Porto Hotel is conveniently situated only 3.2 km from the city center, so city’s top attractions are easily accessible.
+The Vincci Porto Hotel is conveniently situated only 3.2 km from the city center, so the city’s top attractions are easily accessible.
 Cool staff and clean and comfortable rooms you will be able to put up your feet after a long day of walking and sightseeing and enjoy the river view with a glass of wine.

 For a cheaper option, it is a smart idea to look for a hotel on the other side of the Douro River, in Vila Nova de Gaia.
-Distanced about 20km from the airport, but very close to the main city sights, the recently renovated Hotel Reia de Gaia with free Wi-Fi and big clean rooms is the ideal place to re-energize for next day’s city adventure.
+Distanced about 20km from the airport, but very close to the main city sights, the recently renovated Hotel Reia de Gaia with free Wi-Fi and big clean rooms is the ideal place to re-energize for the next day’s city adventure.

-Day 2 – Explore Porto
+Day 2: Explore Porto

-If you are interested in history and you don’t mind walking for a longer stretch of time, then I absolutely recommend doing a free walking tour around Porto’s streets, sights and history with Porto Walkers.
 You’ll be taken around the city by a local guide for about four hours and get great insights and background information about the so-called capital of the North and visit many, many different churches and other ancient sights.

-Plus, you get to enjoy an incredible variety of Azulejos – the beautiful and elaborate tiles Portugal is oh so famous for being seen everywhere, on houses, metro stations and park benches.
+Plus, you get to enjoy an incredible variety of Azulejos – the beautiful and elaborate tiles Portugal is oh-so-famous for being seen everywhere, on houses, metro stations and park benches.

 Later on, indulge in Porto’s delicious food, splurge away in small iconic cafés, like Antiga Leiteria in Rua de Passos Manuel and taste what Porto is world famous for: port wine!